Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dance with a stranger in a dream?
+What does it mean to dream about dancing?

 Recommended Reading